Skip to main content

 Integrations

-You can enable integrations in Workflows by clicking on Tools, and then selecting the built-in tools or your integrations.
+You can enable available integrations in Workflows by clicking Tools, then selecting the built-in tools or connected integrations available to your workspace and role.

-Workflow step with the Tools menu open and Tavily and Google Maps selected.
+Workflow step with the Tools menu open and available tools selected.

 Workflow Run History